Shepherd Internship Program

-- Students must have completed Introduction to Poverty Studies or Introduction to Catholic Social Teaching core course for the CST Minor.
+- Students must have completed Introduction to Poverty Studies for the Poverty Studies Minor or the Catholic Social Teaching core course for the CST Minor.

 Summer housing expenses arranged for and paid by the Shepherd Consortium.

-- If you want to learn first-hand about the multiple dimensions of poverty in the United States.
+- To learn first-hand about the multiple dimensions of poverty in the United States.

 - To be challenged—Shepherd interns learn to cope with a job and with living in a new setting, as well as how to deal with issues of poverty they see every day.

 - To experience a poverty immersion program.

 - To learn about yourself in a way you did not think possible.

-- Interns live in community with students from other Shepherd consortium members (Washington & Lee University, Baylor University, Berea College, College of Wooster, Furman College, John Carroll University, Lynchburg College, Middlebury College, Spelman College, University of Arkansas, Virginia Military Institute).
+- To live in community with students from other Shepherd consortium members (Washington & Lee University, Baylor University, Berea College, College of Wooster, Furman College, John Carroll University, Lynchburg College, Middlebury College, Spelman College, University of Arkansas, Virginia Military Institute).
 The full list can be seen here.